jemalloc/jemalloc/INSTALL.md

 * `--disable-cache-oblivious`

-    Disable cache-oblivious large allocation alignment for large allocation requests with no alignment constraints.
+    Disable cache-oblivious large allocation alignment by default, for large allocation requests with no alignment constraints.
 If this feature is disabled, all large allocations are page-aligned as an implementation artifact, which can severely harm CPU cache utilization.
 However, the cache-oblivious layout comes at the cost of one extra page per large allocation, which in the most extreme case increases physical memory usage for the 16 KiB size class to 20 KiB.

 * `--disable-syscall`